-This also means that I just finished my session in which I taught about including romance in novels!
-And I'm going to give you an overview right here.
+This also means that I just finished my session in which I taught about writing romantic subplots!
+And I'm going to give you an overview.

-Implied: Here the romance is simply hinted at as a possibility for some time beyond the frame of the story.
-When used to the exclusion of other kinds of romance, this is best utilized only in younger children's literature, or in the first books of a series, where later books will include further forms of romance.
-(Stories can also work only with implied romance if it's being done to make a specific point, although I can tell you right now, as a romantic, I personally am probably not on board with that, haha.)
+Implied: Here romance is simply hinted at as a possibility beyond the frame of the story.
+This is best utilized in younger children's literature or in the first books of a series, where later books will include further forms of romance.

-Crush: This is a romance centered around a simple crush, where the actual plot and characters actions don't progress far beyond the feelings.
-Good for older children's literature or books where the focus absolutely needs to be kept on another aspect of the story.
+Crush: This is a romance centered around a simple crush, where the actual plot doesn't progress far beyond the feelings.
+This is good for older children's literature or books where the focus needs to be kept on another aspect of the story.

-Boyfriend/Girlfriend: This is a very hot and heavy, physically driven, and intense kind of romance.
-I use this term specifically for romance that is based very strongly on the sexual attraction aspect.
-The problem with this is that it can lose the true core of romance, the love aspect, and trivialize relationships.
-You have to be careful with this, especially, not to fall into sexist-type traps or justify abusive behavior.
-Best for readers at the YA level or above.
+In Lust: This is a very hot and heavy, physically driven, and intense kind of romance.
+The problem with this is that it can trivialize actual love.
+You have to be careful not to fall into sexist traps or justify abusive behavior.
+This kind of romance is best for readers at the YA level or above.

 You can shift a relationship through these different types in the space of a story, pick a single type based on your story category and purpose, and/or portray multiple relationships of various types.
-It's a very flexible categorization--but you ought to know when you're writing which type you are working with.
+It's a very flexible categorization.

 How to Write Romantic Emotions

 Dialogue: This is a character reaction subset where the two characters talk to each other.
 Wow, what a concept!
-For romance, there are basically three ways to go: a) a very awkward dialogue where literally no one knows what to do yet, b) the love-hate sniping and sassing used by these characters to disguise the intense emotions underneath the snark, and c) a close friendship-romance where they talk to each other deeply about their feelings and experiences.
-These can be used in conjunction, in progression, or separately, just like the romance types, but also should code appropriately with the romance type (as well as character nature).
-You're less likely to get the first kind of dialogue in a true love relationship, for example, though in difficult moments that may arise again.
+For romance, there are basically three ways to go: a) a very awkward dialogue where they don't yet know how to manage their feelings and communicate with each other, b) love-hate sniping and sassing used by a couple either to disguise intense emotions or just because that's how they show affection, and c) genuine, intimate dialogue about their feelings and experiences in the vein of a close friendship.
+These dialogues can be used in conjunction, in progression, or separately, but should code appropriately with the romance type as well as the characters.

-Physical Actions: This is the other character reaction subset which is all about physicality and action.
-Touching is of course a major part, at all the levels: brushing against each other, holding hands, hugging, kissing, and beyond.
-Also included here would be action-type responses to romantic feelings, such as showing off, protecting/sacrificing, bringing gifts, seeking out company, or even just being really clumsy and awkward.
-All of these are important to the portrayal of romance--and the touching is definitely something to keep in mind.
+Physical Actions: This is the other character reaction subset.
+Touching is of course a major part, at all the levels: brushing against each other, holding hands, hugging, kissing, and more.
+Also included here are action-type responses to romantic feelings, such as showing off, protecting/sacrificing, bringing gifts, seeking out company, or even just being really clumsy and awkward.
+All of these are important to portraying romance.